Skip to main content

 Preparing for treatment

 Before treatment, the doctors and other members of the team will help you understand the tests that will need to be done.
-The team’s social worker will also counsel you about some of the issues that might come up during and after treatment, and might be able to help you find housing and financial aid if needed.

 Help getting through cancer treatment

 Your cancer care team will be your first source of information and support, but there are other resources for help when you need it.
 Hospital- or clinic-based support services can also be an important part of your care.
 These might include nursing or social work services, financial aid, nutritional advice, rehab, or spiritual help.
-For children and teens with cancer and their families, other specialists can be an important part of care as well.
+For people with cancer and their families, other specialists can be an important part of care as well.

-The American Cancer Society also has programs and services – including rides to treatment, lodging, and more – to help you get through treatment.
+The American Cancer Society also has programs and services—including rides to treatment, lodging, and more—to help you get through treatment.
 Call our National Cancer Information Center at 1-800-227-2345 and speak with one of our trained specialists.

 The treatment information given here is not official policy of the American Cancer Society and is not intended as medical advice to replace the expertise and judgment of your cancer care team.
 It is intended to help you and your family make informed decisions, together with your doctor.
 Your doctor may have reasons for suggesting a treatment plan different from these general treatment options.
 Don't hesitate to ask your cancer care team any questions you may have about your treatment options.